hamdiozcan/FirstGTKinterface/README.md

 # FirstGTKinterfaceTest
 My first GTK interface test try.
+The interface is designed by using Glade.

+Run.desktop is a shortcut file for Ubuntu.